MidSpike/iris-utilities/PRIVACY.md

 - [snowflake](https://discord.com/developers/docs/reference#snowflakes) = a unique identifier.
 - id = a snowflake (or other unique identifier) used for identification and classification.
 - name = the (global/guild)(user/nick)name of an individual.
-- tag = the global username of an individual appended by a discriminator.
-- discriminator = the sequence of numbers after a Discord username joined by a '#'.
 - guild(s) = Discord guild(s) (also known as "Server(s)") that this bot has access to.
 - user(s) = users residing in a guild that use this bot and/or other users that use this bot.
 - bot(s) = an [application](https://discord.com/developers/docs/intro) on the Discord platform.